 But we have more than this.
 Those early disciples would be sure to remember the power and success of the lives of those men upon whom the Spirit came.
-By the Holy Ghost Moses (Ex. iii., 12, Num. xi., 17) had boldly stood before Pharaoh, giving Him God's message; and had successfully led a whole nation out of slavery to the borders of Canaan.
-By this power Samson (Judges xiii., 25, xiv., 6, xv., 14) had been more than conqueror.
-By it David (t Sam. xvi., 13) had sung, and fought, and ruled.
-By it Elijah had had power to shut heaven, and also to open it in blessing upon the whole land.
+By the Holy Ghost, Moses had boldly stood before Pharaoh, giving him God's message, and had successfully led a whole nation out of slavery to the borders of Canaan (Ex.
+3: 12, Num.
+11: 17).
+By His power Samson had been more than conqueror (Judges 13: 25, 14: 6, 15: 14).
+By Him David had sung, and fought, and ruled (I Sam.
+16: 13).
+By Him Elijah had had power to shut heaven, and also to open it in blessing upon the whole land.
 By the fulness of the Holy Ghost many others had become workers and conquerors for God, and deliverers and inspirers of others.
-By this Spirit prophets saw into the sin and misery about them; but clearly saw also the coming Saviour, who would save from sin, and abundantly make up for all that sin had wrought.
+By this Spirit prophets saw into the sin and misery about them; but clearly saw also the coming Saviour, who could save from sin, and abundantly make up for all that sin had wrought.

-The experience of these men might well encourage us to seek the like blessing.
+The experience of these men might well encourage us to seek the same blessing.
 And it gives us more than encouragement.
-For if the Spirit was thus in large measure poured out upon individuals in the Old Testament dispensation, how much more will God give Him to us who live in the dispensation of the Holy Ghost !
+For, if the Spirit was thus in large measure poured out upon individuals in the Old Testament dispensation, how much more will God give Him to us who live in the dispensation of the Holy Ghost ?

 The same Spirit who had wrought so effectually and so mightily in the old saints was promised to the disciples.
-With what joy and hope their hearts must have bounded when they grasped the promise that the Spirit whereby these saints of old worked, and fought, and spoke, and endured should come in overflowing measure upon them.
+With what joy and hope their hearts must have bounded when they grasped the promise that the Spirit, whereby these saints of old worked, and fought, and spoke, and endured, should come in overflowing measure upon them.
 The same prospect is before anyone now who will stir himself up to seek.
-Has such a prospect caused my heart to bound with joyful hope and determination to obtain the fulfilment of such rich promises?

-But they had (and we too have) not only the Old Testament, but the words of Christ Himself, telling what the Baptism of the Holy Ghost is to them that receive.
+Has such a prospect caused my heart to bound with joyful hope and determination to obtain the fulfilment of such rich promises ?
+But they had (and we too have) not only the Old Testament, but the words of Christ Himself, telling what the baptism of the Holy Ghost is to them that receive.